AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Balance of Power (BOP)
 ### Description
-The Balance of Power indicator was developed by Igor Livshin in August 2001.
-The BOP indicator represents the strengths of the buyers (bulls) vs. the sellers (bears).
-It oscillates between -100 and 100.
-BOP = (close - open) / (high - low)
+The developer of the Balance of Power indicator was Igor Livshin, who came up with the BOP in August 2001.
+The BOP indicator represents the strength of the buyers (bulls) vs. the sellers (bears), and oscillates between -100 and 100.
+The calculation of the BOP = (close - open) / (high - low).

 ### Interpretation
 A directional change of the BOP can be interpreted as a warning signal and will generally be followed by a price change.